open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 ## Walkthrough

-### Writing to a repository with directly specified credentials.
+### Writing to a repository with directly specified credentials

 As usual, we start with getting access to an OCM context object.